 Comparing the estimated need of ART with the number of those initiated on ART at St. Charles, one could conclude that the program has reached between 41% and 53% of the overall immediate need for treatment.
-For men the range is 30% to 38%; for children the range is 24% to 30%.8 These estimates are broad and speculative.
+For men the range is 30% to 38%; for children the range is 24% to 30%.
+These estimates are broad and speculative.
 To the extent that they reflect the nature of need for treatment and the efforts of the treatment team at St. Charles to address it, they suggest much greater equity challenges in that for these groups, the majority of those in need do not yet obtain ART.

-To test the independence of these variances, a χ^2 analysis was performed using the observed and eligibility criteria (CD4 count of <350 cells/ml2) the number of individuals in need of treatment would be greater.
+To test the independence of these variances, a $\chi^2\,\text{analysis}$ was performed using the observed and

-7This model uses CD4 lymphocyte count of <200 cells/ml2 as one of the criteria to estimate need.
-Under new expected values set out in Table 6 below.
+^bData from operational reports covering May 2005 to December 2007 expected values set out in Table 6 below.
 The results were significant [rejection region: $\chi^2 \ge$ 14.8602 df=4 p=.005; χ^2 =3130.882].
 The analysis confirms what was noted above, that adult males and children of both sexes are significantly under-represent amongst those seeking HIV testing and those estimated to be in need of ART in the geographic region service by St. Charles Hospital.
 None of these patterns are unique to St. Charles; they reflect what has been observed across the southern African region.
 They are the result of the complex interplay of social, economic and cultural factors.
 In the rural areas of Lesotho, men must travel far to seek work while women remain in their villages to care for families.
 Culturally, illness generally, and HIV disease in particular, are stigmatized among males, particularly in rural environments where the traditional attitudes and beliefs about men's roles still predominate.
 Lesotho, overall, has very poor child health indicators with very high rates of mortality, even in comparison to other countries at similar stages of development (UNDP 2007).
 It is not surprising, then, to see this reflected in the absence of children amongst those seeking HIV testing and treatment.